What Are Monitor Headphones, and What Do They Do?

 When it comes to production work, you obviously need headphone that is built to give you the most accurate sound reproduction, and this model from Focal Listen can be a great choice.

 The headphone features closed-back over-ear style ear cups that have a compact yet comfortable fit that offers superior noise isolation ensuring that the original quality of the sound remains intact.
-While many professionals and sound engineers prefer open back style for a sound that is less pressurized and is spatial, this closed-back model performs wonderfully in its own way.
+While many professionals and sound engineers prefer open back style for a sound that is less pressurized and is spatial, these best closed back headphones model performs wonderfully in its own way.

 As for the sound, it’s extremely detailed with a flat frequency response and this set provides complete control over the entire frequency spectrum.
 This ensures that you can hear every minute sound right from the lowest to the uppermost frequency clearly, so you can easily edit, monitor, or mix the sound.